-- Reminder there is a safe at Isaiah House where passports and money can be stored. - Passport, along with 2 copies kept separately from passport.
-You'll need to carry one copy with you each day. - In-country cash: suggest \$150-\$200 with majority being small denominations \$1's and \$5's.
+- Several rooms at Isaiah House have safes where passports and money can be stored. - Passport, along with 2 copies kept separately from passport.
+You'll need to carry one copy with you each day.
+Note: your passport must be valid for at least 6 months after you travel. - In-country cash: suggest \$150-\$200 with majority being small denominations \$1's and \$5's.
 This is used for expenses such as souvenirs, beverages (soda, beer), shopping, special dinner out, sight-seeing.
+Do not bring any torn dollar bills; even the tiniest of tears and the bill will not be accepted.